Bok choy: Cooking

 Bok choy cooks in 2 to 3 minutes by steaming, stir-frying, or simmering in water (8 minutes if steamed whole).
 The leaves cook faster than the stem.
 It is often used in similar ways to other leafy vegetables such as spinach and cabbage.
 It can also be eaten raw.
 It is commonly used in salads.

 Preserving

-Dried bok choy is saltier and sweeter.
-Pickled bok choy remains edible for months.
-Immature plants have the sweetest, tenderest stems and leaves.
+Dried bok choy has saltier, more concentrated flavour, while pickled bok choy can remain edible for months.
+Immature plants tend to have sweeter, more tender stems and leaves.

 Nutritional value

-The raw vegetable is 95% water, 2% carbohydrates, 1% protein and less than 1% fat.
-In a 100 g reference serving, raw bok choy provides 54 kilojoules (13 food calories) of food energy and is a rich source (20% or more of the Daily Value, DV) of vitamin A (30% DV), vitamin C (54% DV) and vitamin K (44% DV), while providing folate, vitamin B6 and calcium in moderate amounts (10–17% DV).
+The raw vegetable is 94% water, 3% carbohydrates, 1% protein and less than 1% fat (table).
+In a reference amount of 100 g, raw bok choy provides 20 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin C, while providing folate in a moderate amount (table).

 History

 Bok choy evolved from the mustard plant in China, where it has been cultivated since the 5th century CE.
 It can be traced to the Yangtze River delta area, one of the world's oldest agricultural regions.
 It also has been traced to the Yellow River Valley where archaeologists found Chinese cabbage seeds dating back 6,000 years.

 As bok choy grew in use, it spread to other parts of Asia and was eventually cultivated in countries such as Japan, Malaysia, Indonesia, and the Philippines.
 Bok choy plantations were present in Japan and Malaya by the early 19th century.
 In Malaya, bok choy was not commonly consumed by the poor.

 The vegetable was introduced to Europe in the mid-18th century.
 A Swede named Osbeck brought bok choy seeds to Europe during the same time period Jesuit missionaries brought similar strains of the vegetable to German scientists working in Russia.
 Bok choy was introduced to North America in the 19th century, but did not gain in use for another century.